 I have tried to build the most important tips into the rest of the guide, especially in the sections: RTW Packing List, Planning & Preparation, Health, Email, Contacts, and Companions.
 These are some tips that couldn't fit in the rest of the guide, or I would like to emphasize.

 I would like to stress one thing before you go: you can never drink too much water.
-Saving money on water is no savings -- you will know what I mean if you ever have a kidney stone.
+Saving money on water is no savings; you will know what I mean if you ever have a kidney stone.
 Worse, dehydration can lead to a pancreas infection.
 You have a built-in dehydration indicator: the color of your urine.
 If you are dehydrated and drink a liter or two of water, you will notice it clear up within a few hours.
 Don't wait until you are thirsty.
 Drinks containing caffeine (coffee, tea, soft drinks), alcohol, and high levels of sugar (soft drinks) are not good replacement fluids because they are diuretics, which cause even more fluid loss.

 Always carry food and water on buses and trains.
 Besides the usual delays, there are places where the food along the way doesn't look so appetizing.
 Also, especially if you are alone, you might not want to lose your seat, nor risk your transportation leaving without you, or with your bags still on the roof!